adhulyamaya/Django-Redis-Inventory-API-with-JWT-Logging-and-Tests/README.md

 # Django-Redis-Inventory-API-with-JWT-Logging-and-Tests
 __________________________________________________________

-This project is a RESTful API for managing inventory items using Django and Redis.
-It supports user registration and authentication using JWT tokens, as well as CRUD operations for inventory items.
+This project is a RESTful API built with Django Rest Framework for managing inventory items.
+It uses PostgreSQL for data storage, Redis for caching, and JWT for secure authentication.
+The API includes logging for monitoring and debugging, along with unit tests to ensure reliable functionality.

 ## Features
 __________________________________________________________